wllm-rbnt/asn1template/README.md

 improved to support DER structures found in the wild (i.e. certificates).

 This tool has the same limitations as ```ASN1_generate_nconf(3)```:
- - it does not support indefinite length encoding, regular length encoding is used instead.
+ - it does not support indefinite length encoding since DER forbids it, regular length encoding is used instead.
 EOC tags are preserved.
  - it might produce a template that is not supported by ASN1_generate_nconf(3), this is the case with some CN encoded as PrintableString that contain forbidden characters such as ```*```, ```@```, ```&``` or ```_```